This Council serves from 1 July 2016 to 30 June 2020. Each member’s term of appointment is usually four years.

 Prof Tom Moultrie

-Professor Moultrie has a long history of involvement with UCT administration.
-He was a member of the UCT National Union of South African Students (NUSAS) SRC in 1989–90, served for several years on the Executive of the UCT Academics' Union, including terms as President from 2014-2015, and was an elected non-professorial member of UCT’s Senate from 2008-2014.
+Moultrie has a long history of involvement with UCT administration.
+He was a member of the UCT National Union of South African Students (NUSAS) SRC in 1989–90, served for several years on the executive of the UCT Academics' Union, including terms as president from 2014 to 2015, and was an elected non-professorial member of UCT’s Senate from 2008 to 2014.

 Ms Babalwa Ngonyama

-Babalwa is a graduate of the University of Transkei.
-She qualified as a Chartered Accountant in 1999 after serving her article of clerkship at PDB Pretorius Dondashe in Umtata from 1995 to 1998.
-Her academic qualifications also include an MBA from Bond University in 2002 and a Higher Diploma in Banking law at Rau University (2003).
+Ngonyama is a graduate of the University of Transkei.
+She qualified as a chartered accountant in 1999.
+Her academic qualifications include an MBA from Bond University and a Higher Diploma in Banking Law from Rand Afrikaans University.

 Ms Rahmat Omar